 Sixth Form Admission Requirements

-B. Applicants should also have at least a grade 7 at GCSE in the subjects (or those closely related to them) they wish to study at Advanced Level, as a grade 7 to 9 at GCSE are a necessary preparation for success at A Level.
+2. Applicants should also have at least a grade 7 at GCSE in the subjects (or those closely related to them) they wish to study at Advanced Level, as a grade 7 to 9 at GCSE are a necessary preparation for success at A Level.
 Where a GCSE subject has different components the School expects at least grade 7 in each component of a higher paper (where applicable).
-If students wish to study a subject at Advanced Level which they have not studied at GCSE then they will be expected to have at least a grade 7 in the most closely related subject(s): i.e. in English Language and Literature for English Literature, in English Language for Politics, in Maths and English Language for Business Studies and Economics and in English Literature for Classical Civilisation.
-However, in creative or practical subjects like Art, Drama, Food and Technology (Product Design), a 6 may be acceptable if an applicant can demonstrate evidence of talent, aptitude and prior achievement in that subject area.
-There is also greater flexibility in Psychology and Sociology where a grade 6 in English Language and Maths may be sufficient for the candidate who is highly motivated towards success in Social Sciences.
+If students wish to study a subject at Advanced Level which they have not studied at GCSE then they will be expected to have at least a grade 7 in the most closely related subject(s): i.e. in English Language and Literature for English Literature, in English Language for Politics and in Maths and English Language for Economics.
+However, in creative or practical subjects like Art, a 6 may be acceptable if an applicant can demonstrate evidence of talent, aptitude and prior achievement in that subject area.
+There is also greater flexibility in Psychology where a grade 6 in English Language and Maths may be sufficient for the candidate who is highly motivated towards success in Social Sciences.

-Application Procedure Application forms for applicants from other Schools should be received by the School by 28 February.
-Applicants will be informed in writing after Easter whether the School is able to make them an offer of a place, or a place on the waiting list.
+Application forms for applicants from other Schools should be received by the School by 28 February.
+Applicants will be informed in writing whether the School is able to make them an offer of a place, or a place on the waiting list.
 Any offer will be provisional upon GCSE results.
-Students who make a late application run the risk that all the places on the AS courses of their choice will be taken.
+Students who make a late application run the risk that all the places on the A Level courses of their choice will be taken.
 The full Admissions Policy can be found on the school website.